 \subsection{Impact of Semantic Richness in NLP Anchors}

-The NLP anchor has shown effective guidance in our ablation studies, which is further validated by experimental results on the SVIRO dataset, as shown in Table~\ref{tab:main_results_0.25} and~\ref{tab:main_results_0.1}.
-In particular, when descriptive class names (e.g., “car back seat”, “infant car seat”, “child in convertible car seat”, etc.) were provided, the performance improvement of \method was the highest among all datasets.
-In contrast, other datasets used single-word labels for each class.
-However, this dependency on rich semantic information can be problematic when the categories are very similar or less common.
-We eliminated the possibility that larger number of classes was the limitation, as our experiments on the OfficeHome dataset, which contains 65 classes, also showed improved performance compared to the baselines.
-Future work could investigate more tailored network architectures for instance-specific domain generalization, particularly for closely related classes.
+Our ablation studies reveal that NLP anchors provide effective guidance, a finding further supported by experimental results on the SVIRO dataset (see Table~\ref{tab:main_results_0.25} and Table~\ref{tab:main_results_0.1}).
+In particular, when descriptive class names such as “car back seat,” “infant car seat,” and “child in convertible car seat” were used, \method achieved the highest performance improvement among all datasets.
+In contrast, other datasets used single-word labels showed less pronounced gains.
+However, this reliance on rich semantic information may pose challenges when the categories are very similar or less frequently encountered.
+We ruled out the possibility that the number of classes was a limiting factor—our experiments on the OfficeHome dataset, which includes 65 classes, still demonstrated performance gains over the baselines.
+Future work could explore more tailored network architectures for instance-specific domain generalization, especially in scenarios involving closely related classes.